oliverbarnes/old-participate-client/README.md

 Running:
 -------

+You'll need to startup the API app first, so the Ember client can talk to it.
+[Follow the instructions](https://github.com/oliverbarnes/participate-api#bootstrapping-the-project) to install  and start it up, then come back here and run

 ```
 ember server
 ```

-Visit your app at http://localhost:4200.
+Visit your app at [http://localhost:4200](http://localhost:4200).

 Contributing:
 -------------